sanyabeast/tele_spotter/README.md

-# 🔍 Object Detector
+# 🔍 TeleSpotter

 A camera-based object detection system that notifies you via Telegram when specific objects (like cats) are detected in camera images.

 ## Overview

-Object Detector periodically captures images from a camera endpoint, uses image captioning to detect specified objects in the image, and sends notifications via Telegram Bot API when trigger words are detected in the caption.
+TeleSpotter periodically captures images from a camera endpoint, uses image captioning to detect specified objects in the image, and sends notifications via Telegram Bot API when trigger words are detected in the caption.

 ## Features